n132/n132.github.io/_posts/2022-05-20-Introduction-of-Kernel-Pwn-userfaultfd.md

 # 0x03 Exploit

-I didn't pay much time to review the details in the exploit script and only reproduce it by imitating so the explaination would be very limit.
+I didn't pay much time to review the details in the exploit script and only reproduce it by imitating so the explanation would be very limit.

-1. The main idea is control a tty fd and modify the ops table.
+1. The main idea is to control a tty fd and modify the ops table.
 2. We can use `work_for_cpu_fn` to run arbitrary function with our parameter
 3. There is a little limit about `write`.
-The element would be changed before trigger `work_forcpu_fn`
+The element would be changed before triggering `work_forcpu_fn`
 4. In chaitin's script, they hijack ioctl and use `ioctl(233,233)` to correctly trigger `work_forcpu_fn` without modifying our parameters.